This page is for information purposes only. Certain services and features may not be available in your jurisdiction.

 Cyprus Banking Crisis, 2013

 In 2013, Cyprus banks were engulfed in a financial crisis triggered by issues related to the Greek sovereign debt.
-But with this type of risky exposure, if Greece defaulted on its debt, it could lead to massive losses for the Cyprus Banks.
+With this type of risky exposure, if Greece defaulted on its debt, it could lead to massive losses for the Cyprus Banks.
 This could make it difficult for the banks to repay their creditors, including depositors and other banks, creating a counterparty risk.

 In 2012, the value of Greek bonds held by Cyprus banks plummeted, leaving Cyprus in financial peril, with limited capital and high debt to pay back its depositors.
 To prevent Cyprus Banks from collapsing, the European Union and the International Monetary Fund provided a bailout package to Cyprus.
 Some depositors with accounts over a certain amount had to take a loss, which led to protests up and down the country.
 The depositors had multiple layers of counterparty risk, ranging from the health of the Cyprus banks themselves, to the sustainability of their investments (in this case, Greek sovereign bonds).

-How to protect oneself against counterparty risk?
+How to protect yourself against counterparty risk

 NOTHING IN THIS ARTICLE IS A SOLICITATION TO BUY OR SELL DIGITAL ASSETS.
 OKX DOES NOT ENDORSE ANY PARTICULAR DIGITAL ASSET OR STRATEGY.
 DIGITAL ASSETS HOLDINGS INVOLVE A HIGH DEGREE OF RISK, CAN FLUCTUATE GREATLY ON ANY GIVEN DAY, AND MAY EVEN BECOME WORTHLESS.
 YOU SHOULD CAREFULLY CONSIDER WHETHER TRADING OR HOLDING DIGITAL CURRENCIES IS SUITABLE FOR YOU IN LIGHT OF YOUR FINANCIAL CONDITION.
 OKX DOES NOT PROVIDE LEGAL, TAX, INVESTMENT, OR OTHER ADVICE.
 PLEASE CONSULT YOUR LEGAL/TAX/INVESTMENT PROFESSIONAL FOR QUESTIONS ABOUT YOUR SPECIFIC CIRCUMSTANCES.